bitcraze/bitcraze-website/src/products/crazyradio-pa.md

 {% row_text %}

-The source code for the firmware can be found on [github](/documentation/repository/crazyradio-firmware/master/)
+The source code for the Crazyradio PA firmware can be found on [github](/documentation/repository/crazyradio-firmware/master/)

 {% endrow_text %}
 {% row_links %}